-"We carry FUD, NSK, RHP, SKF, FAG, INA, ZYS, KRW, etc. brand roller bearings.
+"We stock roller bearings from the brands FUD, NSK, RHP, SKF, FAG, INA, ZYS, KRW and many more.

-Roller bearings and ball bearings are two different types of rolling bearings, which mainly differ in the shape of rolling elements.
+Roller bearings and ball bearings are two different types of rolling bearings that differ mainly in the shape of the rolling elements.

 Here are the main differences between roller bearings and ball bearings: